raptor494/JavaPlusPlus/README.md

 To do this, simply end a modifier list with a colon (:).
 Anything member after that will have those modifiers, plus whatever modifiers were explicitly declared beside it.
-Modifiers are merged such that if a member declares a visibility modifier, any default visibility modifier won't be applied, and if a member declares a modifier prefixed with 'non-', then its opposite will not be applied.
+Modifiers are merged such that if a member declares a visibility modifier, any default visibility modifier won't be applied, and if a member declares a modifier prefixed with 'non-', then its opposite will not be applied (this particular part of the feature cannot be disabled).
-It also adds an explicit way to declare a member as package-private by using the modifier 'package'.
+It also adds an explicit way to declare a member as package-private by using the modifier 'package' (this particular part of the feature cannot be disabled).
 ###### Example:
 ```java
 class Test {